 Chiefs fans grapple with team's Kansas move as Arrowhead faces uncertain future

-Jackson County Executive Phil LeVota said he's not happy with the decision to leave the area, but said they're not far.
+Jackson County Executive Phil LeVota said he's not happy with the Chiefs' decision to leave the area, but he's at least happy they won't be too far away.

 "I'm upset as the Chiefs Kingdom is too, but they didn't move to Los Angeles, they didn't move to New York.
 They just moved across the state line," LeVota said.

-He recognized the commitment the county and the Chiefs had with each other over the years and was disappointed to hear they're taking the Kansas deal.
+He recognized the commitment the county and the Chiefs had with each other over the years and was disappointed to hear they took the Kansas deal.

 "We're not ever going to be happy that they're leaving, but we're going to be partners, and they've been our neighbors," LeVota said.

-The plans to move to Kansas are for the 2031 season, leaving the next five years at Arrowhead.
+The move to Kansas isn't until the 2031 season, leaving the next five years at Arrowhead.

-"The decision was to either renovate Arrowhead for $1.6 billion or build a brand new facility, brand new offices, brand new practice facility for $4 billion," said LeVota.
+"The decision was to either renovate Arrowhead for $1.6 billion or build a brand new facility, brand new offices, brand new practice facility for $4 billion," LeVota said.

-With the long history of Arrowhead Stadium in Jackson County, some residents share their concerns over the legacy restaurants that depend on the football season.
+With the long history of Arrowhead Stadium in Jackson County, some residents shared their concerns for legacy restaurants that depend on the football season.

-"I'm sure some of these businesses that probably relied on some stadium traffic to keep them going will miss out," said Cissy McElwee.
+"I'm sure some of these businesses that probably relied on some stadium traffic to keep them going will miss out," said Cissy McElwee, Jackson County resident.

 KSHB 41 asked LeVota if there were any plans to help support the businesses by Arrowhead Stadium after the team moves.